BrigitaPVoll/Use_Case_Library/README.md

 “Could someone other than the original data creator realistically find, understand, and reuse this data in the future?”
 What allowed that to happen?

-This ressource or website also has:
+This ressource or website showcases:
+- User stories from research groups to provide inspiration.
 -	Documents such as a list of open FAIR repositories commonly used in by danish research groups, how to assess a repository, and how to assess if your data is FAIR.
--	Use cases from research groups to provide inspiration.